A rainy day fund is designed to help you pay for unexpected bills beyond your normal living expenses.

 Why Can’t I Use My Emergency Fund?

-However, using an emergency fund to cover these expenses can chip away at your ability to cover the larger, truly unexpected expenses that could occur down the line.
+However, if you’re wondering when to use your emergency fund, depleting it on lesser expenses can chip away at your ability to cover the larger, truly unexpected expenses that could occur down the line.
+After all, having an emergency fund waiting when you need it is a cornerstone of good money management.

-Or, you might have to withdraw from your retirement or college fund, which could hurt your long-term financial health.
+Or, you might have to withdraw from whatever kind of retirement fund you have or from your child’ s college savings, which could hurt your long-term financial health.
+Having a rainy day fund available can help you avoid that situation.

 How Much Money Should I Put in My Rainy Day Fund?

-One ballpark figure for a rainy day fund is to have at least $1000 saved since that can be a reasonable amount to help cover unexpected costs.
+As mentioned, a ballpark figure for a rainy day fund could be to have between $500 and $2,500 saved.
+That can be a reasonable amount to help cover unexpected costs.

 How much you’ll want to set aside in your fund, however, is highly individual and will depend on your financial situation and potential upcoming expenses.

-One way to figure out a target amount for your rainy day fund is to create a list of considering the highest amount you can expect to pay for an unexpected bill.
-Here are some possible “rainy day” expenses that could come up.
+One way to figure out a target amount for your rainy day money is to create a list of some possible rainy day expenses that could come up.

-For example, if your health care deductible is $1,500, you’ll want to keep at least that much in your rainy day fund.
-Car repair prices range, but common fixes on the brakes or alternator cost between $400 and $700.
+For example, if your health care deductible is $1,500, you might want to keep at least that much in your rainy day fund.
+Car repair prices range, but common fixes on the brakes or alternator cost between several hundred dollars to a thousand (or more).
 Just in case two rainy days happen close together, it’s a good idea to increase your savings goal.

-If you’d like guidance for your unique situation, consider reaching out to a financial advisor.
+If you’d like guidance for your unique situation, consider paying the cost of a financial advisor for a bit of advice.
 They can look at your current finances and help you create an excellent savings plan.
 They can also help decide how much money to put in a rainy day or emergency fund.

-One way to figure out a target amount for your rainy day fund is to create a list of anticipated larger expenses–these are purchases, costs, and bills that arise only a few times a year, but aren’t always tied to an exact date.
+Another way to figure out a target amount for your rainy day fund is to create a list of anticipated larger expenses.
+These are purchases, costs, and bills that arise only a few times a year, but aren’t always tied to an exact date.
 They can include:

 • Home gutter cleanings